Chapter 5 : Section 34

 • encouragement and assistance to remain in extended foster care unless the young adult demonstrates that extended foster care services are not needed to achieve successful transition to adulthood.

-The Department shall ensure an appropriate comprehensive discharge plan is developed with all young adults served, including:
+The Department or contracted service provider shall ensure an appropriate comprehensive discharge plan is developed with all young adults served, including:

 • the plan to meet the identified needs as gathered from the comments, recommendations, and requests of the young adult, caregiver, and other service team members; and